How to protect your privacy online

 Stop using Google, Yahoo and Bing

 Google, Bing, and Yahoo are the most popular search engines on the Internet.
-They collect huge amounts of data about their users for service and personalization purposes.
-Especially when we are logged into our account on these portals, Google and Bing can also collect important data such as device location, device information, IP address, and cookie data.
-To avoid tracking while searching, I heartily recommend using DuckDuckGo, and if you are interested in privacy issues, their Spread Privacy blog.
+They collect vast amounts of information about their users for service and personalization purposes, especially when we are logged into our account on these portals.
+Based on this, Google and Bing may collect important data such as device location, device information, IP address, and cookie data.
+To avoid tracking while searching, I highly recommend using DuckDuckGo, and if you are interested in privacy issues, their blog “Spread Privacy“.

-Duck Duck Go is an independent search engine that does not store its users’ search results or personal information.
-It does not give personalized results as Google does, and everyone who searches sees the same results.
-It also keeps you from being the target of targeted ads.
+DuckDuckGo is an independent search engine that does not store search results or personal information about its users.
+It doesn’t offer personalized results like Google, and everyone who searches sees the same results.
+It also ensures that you won’t be targeted with ads.

 Stop using certain tools

-I recommend familiarizing with the term PRISM.
-At the request of the NSA, Internet companies agreed to provide data contained in electronic letters (e-mails), all data stored on the disks of Internet providers (including photos and video), data transmitted as files, data via Internet telephony (VoIP), video conferencing, chat rooms (also voice and video), data collected by social networking sites, as well as logins.
-The data revealed by Edward Snowden also shows that, for example, American services tapped the phone conversations of many German politicians.
+I recommend that you familiarize yourself with the term PRISM.
+At the request of the NSA, the Internet companies undertook to provide data contained in electronic mail (e-mail), all data stored on the disks of Internet service providers (including photos and video), data transmitted in the form of file transfers, so-called “Internet telephony” (VoIP), video conferencing, chat rooms (including voice and video), and data collected through social networks.
+Internet telephony (VoIP), video conferencing, chat rooms (including voice and video), data collected by social networking sites, and logins.
+The data revealed by Edward Snowden also shows that U.S. services eavesdropped on the phone calls of many German politicians.
 The disclosure of these documents came as a shock and led to a crisis in German-American relations.

 Hide your IP and location